Richard Devon: Career

-Devon's television credits include Richard Diamond, Private Detective (three episodes), Tales of Wells Fargo, The Life and Legend of Wyatt Earp, Johnny Ringo (in the episode "The Posse").
+Devon's television credits include Richard Diamond, Private Detective (three episodes), Tales of Wells Fargo, The Life and Legend of Wyatt Earp, and Johnny Ringo (in the episode "The Posse").

-He guest-starred on several episodes of The Rifleman from 1959 to 1962: "Blood Brother" as Jethroe, "The Spiked Rifle" as Stark, "The Grasshopper" as Ryerson, "The Silent Knife" as Macowan, "Miss MIlly" as Adams, "The Stand-In" as Potter and "The Most Amazing Man" as Lovett.
+He guest-starred on several episodes of The Rifleman from 1959 to 1962: "Blood Brother" as Jethroe, "The Spiked Rifle" as Stark, "The Grasshopper" as Ryerson, "The Silent Knife" as Macowan, "Miss Milly" as Adams, "The Stand-In" as Potter and "The Most Amazing Man" as Lovett.